Fredrick is a miniature-garden designer and author of landscaping guides. He loves to write about garden flowers, ponds, lawns, and hedges.

-The strings and stakes are for the marking purpose.
+The strings and stakes are for marking purposes.
 You can use them to mark the parts that you need to cut.
 You can really achieve even sides and a well-leveled top with the help of these tools.

 These pruners can also be used to shape a hedge, but I recommend a garden shear for the shaping job.

 If the branches have diameters in the range (0.75–1.5 inches), you need to get loppers.
 These tools have longer blades which are suitable for trimming taller hedges.
 They are also available in bypass and anvil types.

 For branches that are three inches and above in diameter, it is recommended to use electric pruners or trimming saws that can cut thick secondary stems.

 When it comes to choosing the right trimming tool, there is one tool that you shouldn't fail to have for your hedges, and the tool is no other than the Fiskars Bypass Pruner.
 I have settled on this pruner as it is the most efficient, versatile, light, and user-friendly trimming tool out there.
 I keep my green fence looking smart, attractive, and lively with the help of this pruner.

 If you are confused about which pruner to buy for your hedges, I recommend that you try this one provided by Fiskers—a leading manufacturer of gardening and landscaping tools.
 The tool itself comes with top-notch features, including a fully hardened, precision-ground steel blade (stays sharp even on heavy use), low friction coating (improves gliding, prevents gumming up, and resists rust), and maximum cutting capacity (cuts a wide range of branch sizes).

 4. Get Safety Gear Ready to Start the Process